pilotmoon/PopClip-Extensions/README.md

 ## Disclaimer

-These instructions are desiged to help a technically competent person to create their own PopClip extension.
+These instructions are designed to help a technically competent person to create their own PopClip extension.
 Please note that user-created extensions are not an officially supported part of PopClip.
 You need to be comfortable with creating and editing plist files, scripts, and so on.

 I reserve the right to change or remove features in future versions of PopClip at any time.